It’s important to understand the recruiter’s needs. What are they looking for?

-Now list all the elements corresponding to the desired profile: both essential and bonus skills, experience, qualifications and qualities.
+Now list all the elements corresponding to the desired profile, including essential and bonus skills, experience, qualifications and qualities.

 Don’t forget to read between the lines!

-Once you understand a job offer, check if this is the right job for you.
-If you're not a fit, don’t waste your time - move on to the next one!
+Once you understand a job posting, check if this is the right job for you.
+If you're not a fit, don’t waste your time.
+Move on to the next one!

-You've identified a promising job offer - now what?
+You've identified a promising job posting.
+Now what?